Skip to content

 Setting Default Description

-autoRun true Automatically run the program after a successful build
+autoRun true Automatically run after a successful build

 showOutputPanel true Show the Output panel during compilation